nullromo/commander-primer/README.md

 The relevant game rules are the following:

+- Players start at 40 life
-- You may not have known it, but in every game of MTG there is a zone called the _command zone_.
+- You may not have known it, but in every game of MTG there is a zone called the **command zone**.
 This is where commanders live at the start of the game, and it's where they normally return to when they die.

   > Note, the command zone is also used for other things with which you may be familiar, such as planeswalker emblems and conspiracies.

 - You may cast your commander from the command zone as if it were in your hand.
 - Any time a commander you own would change zones, you may have it go to the command zone instead of whatever zone it would have gone to.
 This means, for example, that if your commander is on the battlefield and it is destroyed, you may put it in the command zone instead of in your graveyard.
 Likewise, if your commander is in your graveyard (perhaps because you chose not to return it to the command zone after it died) and it would be exiled, you may choose to return it to the command zone instead.

-  - Keep in mind that a commander that returns to the command zone when it is destroyed doesn't actually die.
+  > Keep in mind that a commander that returns to the command zone when it is destroyed doesn't actually die.
 Since moving to the command zone is a replacement effect, the commander never enters the graveyard, and so never actually triggers any "whenever a creature dies..."-type abilities.

 - Every time you cast your commander from the command zone, it costs 2 more generic mana to cast for each time you have cast it from the command zone that game.
+This is often called the **commander tax**.
 - If a player is dealt 21 damage (over half their starting life total) by a single commander, that player loses the game as a state-based action.
-  - This so-called "commander damage" is tracked across the whole game, even if the damage-dealing commander leaves and re-enters the battlefield many times.
+  - This so-called **commander damage** is tracked across the whole game, even if the damage-dealing commander leaves and re-enters the battlefield many times.
   - Noncombat damage also counts as commander damage.
-- Players start at 40 life
-- Each player gets 1 free mulligan (you can draw back up to 7 after your first mulligan, then 6 after your second, etc.)
+- Each player gets 1 free mulligan (you can keep 7 cards after your first mulligan, then 6 after your second, etc.)
 - The player who goes first does not skip their first draw step

 Commander is best played with 4 players at a time.
 If a player loses the game, all cards owned by that player cease to exist (from the game's perspective) and the game continues on with the remaining players.
 If a player wins the game, the game ends and all other players lose.